yachty66/api-hub/premium-ai-image-upscaler-api/documentation.md

 2. **Make your first API call**: Use the [code example below](#code-example) to test the endpoint.
 Simply provide an image URL and an enhancement prompt, or use the example URL from the RapidAPI page to see the API in action.

+> **Note**: On your first request, the API server may need to cold start, which can take up to 3 minutes.
+All subsequent requests will be significantly faster.
+This is normal behavior and only affects the very first request after a period of inactivity.

 ## Authentication

 Authentication is handled through RapidAPI.
 Include these headers in your requests:

 - `X-RapidAPI-Key`: Your RapidAPI key
 - `X-RapidAPI-Host`: "premium-ai-image-upscaler-api1.p.rapidapi.com"